Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Figure 1.
 Time-series forecasting machine-learning pipeline </center></figcaption>
  </figure>

-Figure 1. illustrates the data processing pipeline including loading the raw data, X' (representing data prior to time T), pre-processing, preparing the data for machine learning and prediction, and forecasting of the future value ŷ for time t ≥ T. This article is primarily concerned with the 3rd step, the forecasting model and in particular entity embeddings within a deep-learning architecture.
+Figure 1. illustrates the data processing pipeline including loading the raw data, X' (representing data prior to time T), preprocessing, preparing the data for machine learning and prediction, and forecasting of the future value ŷ for time t ≥ T. This article is primarily concerned with the 3rd step, the forecasting model and in particular entity embeddings within a deep-learning architecture.
 In order to appreciate the benefits of the deep-learning model, it is useful to compare it to an ensemble tree-based model, a Random Forest.

 This deep-learning architecture is adjustable to fit the problem (size and the number of the layers), but otherwise is structurally fixed.
 That's not to say that an alternate forecasting model is not effective.
-The first processing step, data pre-processing, is very much problem and domain specific.
-In the case of structured data, data pre-processing, including feature engineering, can have a significant impact on overall model performance.
+The first processing step, data preprocessing, is very much problem and domain specific.
+In the case of structured data, data preprocessing, including feature engineering, can have a significant impact on overall model performance.
 Like the DL forecasting architecture, the second step in the pipeline, "Preparing for Machine Learning," does not change with the domain and consists repeatable methods, such as normalization of continuous variables and numericalization of categorical variables.

 The coding begins with importing the fastai library (based on Fastai version 0.7).
 See installations instructions here [Fastai 0.7](https://forums.fast.ai/t/fastai-v0-7-install-issues-thread/24652).
 We also set a variable,`PATH` that points to the dataset.
 The data is available from Kaggle, and for convenience, can be downloaded in one .tgz file from [here](http://files.fast.ai/part2/lesson14/rossmann.tgz).